2023–24 Spanish stage of the UEFA Regions' Cup: Competition format

 The 19 teams joined the preliminary round, played as mini-tournaments with three or four teams in each group, where only the first qualified team will advance to further stages.
 In this fist round, a penalty shoot-out will be played after every match, regardless of the result.

 As new, all the group winners and the best second-placed teams will join the intermediate stage, consisting in a single-match game.
 The four winning teams will join the Final Four.

 The draw of the first stage was held on 3 November 2023 at the headquarters of the Royal Galician Football Federation in Vigo.

 Preliminary stage

 Group A

-Matches will be played at the Miguel Monleón stadium in Picassent, Valencian Community.
+Matches were played at the Miguel Monleón stadium in Picassent, Valencian Community.